dai-shi/lets-compare-global-state-with-react-hooks/README.md

 2. Does it use subscription for state propagation?
 3. Does it have render optimization?
 What is the technique?
 4. Does it have dependencies?
 What are they?
-5. Does it avoid tearing in concurrent mode?
+5. What's the level of compatibility with concurrent rendering?
-6. Does it support state branching in concurrent mode?
+6. Bundle size (Minified + Gzipped)

 ### Notes